-In November 2016, Cohen Milstein, on behalf of purchasers of the Polaris Sportsman ATV, built between 2009 and 2016, against Polaris Industries, alleging breach of implied warranty of merchantability, failure to warn, and unfair and deceptive marketing, regarding a common design defect of the ATV’s exhaust system.
+In November 2016, Cohen Milstein, on behalf of purchasers of the Polaris Sportsman ATV, built between 2009 and 2016, filed a consumer fraud and product liability class action against Polaris Industries.
+Plaintiffs allege breach of implied warranty of merchantability, failure to warn, and unfair and deceptive marketing, regarding a common design defect of the ATV’s exhaust system.

-The complaint further alleges that Polaris has known about the exhaust heat defect for years.
+Plaintiffs further allege that Polaris has known about the exhaust heat defect for years.
 Polaris has publicly denied any exhaust heat defect until it publicly recalled in March 2017 some of the Sportsman ATVs, including models 450, 570, 850, and 1,000 manufactured between 2009 - 2016.

 The case is Johannessohn, et al. v.
 Polaris Industries, Case No. 49157965, in the U.S. District Court, District of Minnesota.